 Surrey Adult Learning provides inclusive opportunities to promote learning, health and wellbeing.
 We inspire people to achieve their potential.
-With seven dedicated adult learning centres in North and South West Surrey, plus nearly a hundred community venues and an extended online programme, we can meet the needs of learners across Surrey.
+With seven dedicated adult learning centres in North and South West Surrey, plus nearly a hundred community venues and an extended online programme, we can meet the needs of learners in and around Surrey.

-We provide courses across all aspects of life, work and leisure.
+We provide courses, workshop and lectures across all aspects of life, work and leisure.

-Courses are available daytime, evening and weekends for most of the year.
+Courses are available daytime, evening and weekends for most of the year during term times.
 Due to the current worldwide coronavirus situation, our 2020-2021 academic year will be a mixture of online delivery and face-to-face courses.
-Courses can be booked on the website or by calling 0300 200 1044.
+Courses can be booked online when you click through to the topic that interests you, or by calling 0300 200 1044.

 - Family Learning meeting the needs of disadvantaged families

-- Outreach provision working to engage those on low incomes with low skills
+- Community Outreach working to engage those on low incomes and with low skills

 - Supported Learning meeting the needs of adults with learning disabilities

-- Passport to Wellbeing supporting adults with low to moderate mental health issues.
+- Passport to Wellbeing supporting adults recovering from mental health issues.

 The Service was reviewed by Ofsted in May 2016, in the form of a short inspection.
 The Ofsted judgement was that the Service remains 'Good', that Surrey Adult Learning offers a wide variety of quality educational experiences and that Safeguarding is 'Good'.
 It also noted that Surrey County Council (SCC) has good oversight of the provision and provides appropriate support and challenge to all proposed initiatives.